A Tribute to the Heroic and Unsung Scouts and Scouters

 - Legacy Courtyard: The bricks we walk upon provide the foundation (literally and figuratively) for all the good Scouting does.
 We are endeavoring to recognize every Scout leader over our 100 year history.
 The recognition is appropriate for recent Eagle Scouts and life-long Scout Masters and everyone in between.

-- The Digital Record of Commitment: A giant touch screen will be installed in the Kershaw Lobby, allowing all 20,000 annual guests to easily swipe to see photos and read stories about the thousands of Scout leaders who made Scouting possible throughout New England.
+- The Digital Record of Commitment: A giant touch screen has been installed in the Kershaw Lobby, allowing all 20,000 annual guests to easily swipe to see photos and read stories about the thousands of Scout leaders who made Scouting possible throughout New England.
+Check out a video of the display below!